cytoscape/cytoscape.js/documentation/md/core/json.md

 * the included elements not in the graph are added, and
 * the not included elements are removed from the graph.

+Note that updating the Graph elements using `cy.json()` requires all elements to have an ID attribute.
+Elements that do not have an ID will be ignored.

 When setting `cy.json({ style: ... })`

 * the entire stylesheet is replaced, and